 There are three divisions within the police department: Administrative Services, Field Operations, and Support Services.
 Overall supervision of each division is the responsibility of a Commander.
 The Administrative Services Division is responsible for areas such as Records, Communications, Detectives, Property and Evidence, Internal Affairs, and Personnel and Training.
 Field Operations includes Patrol, K9, Traffic, Animal Control, and Vehicle Abatement.
 The Support Services Division oversees the Special Enforcement Team, School Resource Officer, Southern Alameda County Major Crimes Task Force Detectives, Honor Guard, SWAT, Hostage Negotiation, and Emergency Preparedness.

-Volunteer groups includes our RAVEN (Ready & Active Volunteers Engaged in Newark) staff who assist in Traffic, Patrol, and Records; Explorers/Cadets who are young people aged 14-24 interested in law enforcement; Graffiti Abatement volunteers who dedicate their time to keep Newark blight-free; and Reserve Police Officers who supplement our sworn staffing levels.
+Volunteer groups include our RAVEN (Ready & Active Volunteers Engaged in Newark) staff who assist in the Traffic, Patrol, and Records Divisions; Explorers/Cadets who are young people aged 14-24 interested in law enforcement; Graffiti Abatement volunteers who dedicate their time to keep Newark graffiti-free; and Reserve Police Officers who supplement our sworn staffing levels.